Bob Costas, Pasty Guy Offended By Word Native ‘t Offended By

 The second component to this operation is that Yemen fully approved, and supported the killing of al-Awlaki.
 So no argument can be made that we violated the sovereignty of a foreign nation.

 The other argument making its way around is that al-Awlaki’s killing was illegal because he was a US citizen.
-As such, an assassination order by the of the United States would violate his constitutional right of .
-It should also be noted that al-Awlaki was not the only American killed in the attack.
+As such, an assassination order by the President of the would violate his constitutional right of due process.
+It should also be noted that al-Awlaki was not the only American in the attack.

 Al-Awlaki’s ties to terrorism are not in dispute, his actual influence is.
 So can the president order his killing, or not?